 Studio of Sewing (based in Auckland)

 They have a small but lovely selection of imported fabric from MeetMILK and Atelier Brunette.
-They also print PDF Patterns on to A0 and will post direct to your door.
+They also print PDF Patterns on to A0 paper.

 Verdant Design (based in Wellington)